shivkumar98/FreeCodeCamp-Projects/05-javascript-a-ds-new/3-functional-programming/3d-learn-functional-programming-building-spreadsheet/README.md

 * Functional programming is a popular approach to software development where code is organised into smaller functions which are combined to building complex programs
 * In this spreadsheet application project, I will learn about parsing and evaluating mathematical expressions, implement spreadsheet functions, handling cell references and dynamically updating the page based on user input
 * I will cover convepts like `map()`, `find()`, `includes()`, and `parseInt()`
+* In JavaScript, unused parameters are prefixed with `_` as common convention

 ## 👨‍🍳 Final Product TODOOOOOOOO 👨‍🍳
 * You can try out the application I built in this tutorial via this [link](TODOOOOOOOOOO)